 The mean of a random set of k readings during the daytime, letting k = 2, 3, …, 20.

 In total, we will assess 38 different definitions of daytime SBP according to ABPM.
-Using the definitions where 2 SBP measurements are sampled, we will use natural cubic splines to test for a non-linear relationship between daytime SBP and CVD events.
+Using the definitions where 2 SBP measurements are sampled, we will use natural cubic splines to model a non-linear relationship between daytime SBP and CVD events, and formally test for non-linearity using the Wald F statistic.
 If these tests identify a non-linear relationship, we will categorize daytime SBP into discrete groups based on recommendations from the 2017 ACC/AHA BP guideline.
 Otherwise, we will model daytime SBP as a continuous variable and estimate hazard ratios for CVD according to a 10 mm Hg increase in daytime SBP.

 10. References: (Maximum 15)